 Workshops are similar to seminars and roundtables in that they’re focused on sharing knowledge and educating attendees.
 But unlike seminars and roundtables, they’re typically open to the public.
 Workshops can be offered both virtually and in-person, and while they aren’t traditionally promotional, they’re usually centered around a topic relevant to the business … which makes a company seem more credible in their field.

 Other types of event marketing include job fairs, customer-only conferences, networking sessions, VIP experiences, sponsorships, awards events, and competitions (like 5Ks or golf outings).There are so many possible ways to market your business and products through events because events work.

-In our recent article on ultimate marketing advice, multiple experts mentioned that events were the best way to connect with your audience and grow your brand.
-Here’s a direct quote from Kenny Nguyen of ThreeSixtyEight (who spoke at INBOUND18):
+In a recent article on the ultimate marketing advice, multiple experts mentioned that events were the best way to connect with your audience and grow your brand.
+Here’s a direct quote from Kenny Nguyen of ThreeSixtyEight (who spoke at INBOUND):

-In 2019, businesses will utilize event strategies more than ever before as human experiences will be how companies choose to differentiate themselves, especially those that can’t do so through technologies.
-The key to any great event strategy is very simple — identify the memory you want attendees to walk away with and work backward."
+...businesses will utilize event strategies more than ever before as human experiences will be how companies choose to differentiate themselves, especially those that can’t do so through technologies.
+The key to any great event strategy is very simple —identify the memory you want attendees to walk away with and work backward."

 Events work because they’re different than every other type of marketing.
 They’re immersive, entertaining, and memorable.
 They’re also useful for businesses in any industry